 |Hotels Maui Rentals|

 |Rentals Hawaii Maui|

-For English ads in the United States, any close variant of words with the broad match modifier can also trigger your ad.
-Here are some examples of close variants that are included:
+For English ads in the United States, United Kingdom, Australia, and Canada, any close variations of words with the broad match modifier can also trigger your ad.
+Here are some examples of close variations that are included:

-If you find that close variants to your broad match modifier are triggering your ad incorrectly, add those close variants to your negative keywords.
+If you find that close variations to your broad match modifier are triggering your ad incorrectly, add those close variations to your negative keywords.

 Broad match modifiers only affect search ads.
 On the content network, broad match modifiers serve as broad match keywords.